Samsung’s Galaxy Note 10 Plus Review: Renaissance Phone

 How long will it last?

-The Galaxy Note 10 Plus will last you more than three years, and after you may start to see some signs of battery degradation.
+The Galaxy Note 10 Plus will last you more than three years.
+After that, you might begin to see shorter battery life due to battery degradation.
+Performance should remain acceptable for at least that long.

 Samsung typically supports its phones through software updates for two years, so expect to get Android 10 and Android 11, but probably not Android 12.